bnclabs/gostore/docs/llrbconfig.rst

 `log.file`
     as string, log to file, if empty log to console.

-`defrag.period`
-    as int, time period in seconds, to start a defragmentation cycle on the LLRB tree.

 `nodearena.minblock`
     as integer, minimum node-block size that shall be requested from the arena.